 This testing is carried out by using the record of analysis on the historical data of the previous system defects.
 These analyses may contain specific reasons for the defect or bug with information on the problem that has been addressed, applicable situation, generic test cases, etc.

 Unlike black box testing, grey box testing plows within the code to determine the reason for the failure so that they can be fixed in the next software.
 It is noteworthy that pattern testing is applicable only to such type of software that has been developed by following the same pattern of previous software as the possibility of similar defects occurs in this software only.

-Generally, Grey box methodology employs automated software testing tools to conduct the testing.
+Generally, the Grey box methodology employs automated software testing tools to conduct the testing.
 Module drivers and stubs are created to relieve the tester from manually generating the code.

 Grey Box Testing is said to be performed when –

 For example, during testing of Drupal website containing links, if an error crops up while clicking that link, changes can be made in the HTML code for further checking.
-Here the user is carrying out white box testing by altering the code and black box testing by testing on the front end.
+Here the user is carrying out white box testing by altering the code and black-box testing by testing on the front end.

-Nowadays in this modern world, nobody is indisputably safe from cybercrime irrespective of whether it is a big corporate or an individual, government organization or non-benefit association.
+Nowadays in this modern world, nobody is indisputably safe from cybercrime irrespective of whether it is a big corporate or an individual, government organization, or non-benefit association.

 The potentiality of becoming a cybercrime target looms large.
 Grey box testing comes up as a priceless tool for securing security in software.
 Significant vulnerabilities can be uncovered by giving in less effort and cost.